Steering > Track rod end change on Austin Mini

 Remove the track rod end.
 Unscrew by hand.

-Remove track rod end
+Unscrew the track rod end

-Remove track rod end
+Remove the track rod end on Austin Mini

 Advertisement

-Reassemble the new track rod end
+Fit the new track rod end

 Op 07